sebastiean/volt/CONTRIBUTION.md

 Within the `/generated` sub-folder, exists some auto-generated code.
 However - at this time, not all the code within this folder is actually auto-generated.
 The code within `/artifacts` and `/handlers` is generated and should not require any manual changes.

-### Debugging
+### Debugging :ant:

 We have provided some predefined Visual Studio Code (VSCode) debugging configurations.
 This makes it easy to debug in Visual Studio Code.
 Please follow the official [debugging guide](https://code.visualstudio.com/docs/editor/debugging) if you are unsure how to enable debugging in VSCode.

 #### Debugging tests

 There is a predefined VSCode debugging configuration that will enable debugging and run the tests.
 This is extremely useful when encountering issues whilst adding new tests.
 Select the `Mocha Tests` debugging configuration in VSCode.

 ### AutoRest generated code